swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 ## Acknowledgments

-This proposal has been greatly improved by the feedback from Félix Cloutier, Gábor Horváth, Frederick Kellison-Linn, Karl Wagner, and Xiaodi Wu.
+This proposal has been greatly improved by the feedback from Félix Cloutier, Geoff Garen, Gábor Horváth, Frederick Kellison-Linn, Karl Wagner, and Xiaodi Wu.